Dede Wilsey

 Diane Buchanan "Dede" Wilsey (born 1944) is an American socialite, Republican Party donor, and philanthropist, who lives in San Francisco.
-She is the widow and heir of the San Francisco dairy and real estate businessman Al Wilsey, and the Chair Emerita of the Fine Arts Museums of San Francisco.
+She is the widow and heir of the San Francisco dairy and real estate businessman Alfred Spalding Wilsey, and the Chair Emerita of the Fine Arts Museums of San Francisco.

 Early life and background

 Wilsey was born Diane Dow Buchanan in 1944.
 Her father, Wiley T. Buchanan Jr., was the U.S. ambassador to Luxembourg and Austria and the White House Chief of Protocol during the presidency of Dwight Eisenhower.
 Her maternal great-grandfather, Herbert Henry Dow, was the founder of Dow Chemical.

 Buchanan enjoyed a privileged childhood in which she summered at her family's estate, Beaulieu House in Newport, Rhode Island, or in the south of France, a member of a social circle that included royalty and heads of government.
 When she made her debut, while a student at Connecticut College, Town & Country Magazine featured her on its cover (June 1962).